Entanglement scaling for $\lambda\phi_2^4$

 We start from the euclidean action:

 where $\phi$ is a real function of $2$-$D$ space.
-This is a superrenormalizable QFT at the perturbative level\cite{Chang1976} and it has been proven\cite{Brydges1983} that his model gives rise to a non-trivial theory at the full non-perturbative level.
+This is a superrenormalizable QFT at the perturbative level\cite{Chang1976} and it has been proven\cite{Brydges1983} that this model gives rise to a non-trivial theory at the full non-perturbative level.
 The model has a $\mathbb{Z}_2$ symmetry breaking phase transition in the Ising universality class, at a coupling that is beyond the reach of standard perturbation theory.
 We study this model using lattice regularization, discretizing both space and time.
-The space-time integral thus becomes a sum over lattice sites $i$ where each site has a real valued degree of freedom $\phi_i$, the derivative is replaced with a difference of nearest neighbor $\phi$ values, and the path integral becomes an product of integrals $\int\text{d}\phi_i$ for every site:

-The above partition function can be written as a tensor network of finite bond dimension by discretizing $\phi_i$, the details of which are in Appendix \ref{apendix:mpo}.
+The above partition function can be written as a tensor network of finite bond dimension by discretizing $\phi_i$, the details of which are in the supplemental material.
 Different than previous approaches \cite{delcamp2020,Kadoh2018}, our approach is distinguished by arbitrary precision, optimal bond dimension, and minimal computational cost.